ssk-d/fireflutter/README.md

 - If you are not familiar with Firebase and Flutter, you may have difficulties to install it.

   - FireFlutter is not a smple package that you just add it into pubspec.yaml and ready to go.
   - Many of the settings are coming from the packages that fireflutter is using.
-  - And for release, it may need extra settgins.
+And for release, it may need extra settgins.
   - Most of developers are having troubles with settings.
 You are not the only one.
 Ask us on [Git issues](https://github.com/thruthesky/fireflutter/issues).

 - We will cover all the settings and try to put it as demonstrative as it can be.

   - We will begin with Firebase settings and contiue gradual settings with Flutter.

-- And please let us know if there is any mistake on the installation.
+- And please let us know if there is any mistake on the documentation.

 ## Create Firebase Project